 CRPS-I is a syndrome characterized by a continuing (spontaneous and/or evoked) regional pain that is seemingly disproportionate in time or degree to the usual course of pain after trauma or other lesion.
 The pain is regional (not in a specific nerve territory or dermatome) and usually has a distal predominance of abnormal sensory, motor, sudomotor, vasomotor/oedema and/or trophic findings.
 The syndrome shows variable progression over time.
 CRPS-I occurs after any form of trauma, particularly a fracture or soft tissue lesion.
 CRPS-II occurs after nerve damage.

-The Reflex Sympathetic Dystrophy Syndrome Association (RSDSA) is a national patient advocacy organization which provides information, support, and hope to children and adults affected by Complex Regional Pain Syndrome (CRPS).
-CRPS is a rare, neuroinflammatory syndrome characterized by intense chronic pain, swelling, tropic changes, vascular changes, and functional impairment of the limb.
+CRPS is a rare, neuro-inflammatory syndrome characterized by intense chronic pain, swelling, tropic changes, vascular changes, and functional impairment of the limb.
 It can become incredibly debilitating unless diagnosed early and treated appropriately.

 There is no single test for diagnosing CRPS.
 The best diagnostic tool is a good medical history and thorough exam.
 CRPS is classified as an orphan disease (less than 200,000 prevalence).
 It generally develops after some type of trauma such as a fracture, sprain, surgery, crush injury, or immobilization of the limb.
-Pain generally starts in one limb; however, it can present in the trunk (spine, abdomen, chest wall, CRPS pain rated higher than cancer pain and amputation of a digit on the McGill Pain Index.
+Pain generally starts in one limb; however, it can present in the trunk (spine, abdomen, chest wall).
+CRPS pain is rated higher than cancer pain and amputation of a digit on the McGill Pain Index.

 10 facts about CRPS

-- CRPS is 3.5-1 more common in females than males with a ratio of 3.5:1.
+- CRPS is more common in females than males with a ratio of 3.5:1.

 - The highest incidence of CRPS occurs in women aged 60-70 years old.

 - CRPS has been previously known by 25 other medical names.

 - Less than 2 percent of health research dollars are invested in pain research.

 - Reported CRPS after Total Knee Arthroplasty (TKA) is reported to be 21 percent at one year (Toms, 2009) with decreasing percentages at years two and three postoperatively.
-Among ACL reconstruction patients, the numbers appear to be lower, in the range of 4% (Reuben, 2004) however some estimates range that up to 13 % of patients who undergo this procedure will develop CRPS.
+Among ACL reconstruction patients, the numbers appear to be lower, in the range of 4 percent (Reuben, 2004) however some estimates range that up to 13 percent of patients who undergo this procedure will develop CRPS.